mpazmarcato/lexical-analyzer/README.md

 Err(Some(pos))                           // error at position
 ```

-- position: the 1-based character position of the token.
+- pos: the 1-based character position of the token.

 - token: the string slice representing the token.

 - resto: the remaining unprocessed string.

-- novo_offset: updated offset to maintain position across iterations.
+- novo_index: updated index to maintain position across iterations.

 - Iterators Chars and CharIndices allow safe traversal of characters and their byte indices in the string.